CompVis/stable-diffusion/README.md

 # for additional configuration switches and arguments, use -h or --help
 (ldm) ~/stable-diffusion$ python3 scripts/dream.py -h
 ```
-9. Subsequently, to relaunch the script, be sure to run "conda activate ldm" (step 7, second command), enter the "stable-diffusion"
+9. Subsequently, to relaunch the script, be sure to run "conda activate ldm" (step 5, second command), enter the "stable-diffusion"
-directory, and then launch the dream script (step 10).
+directory, and then launch the dream script (step 8).
+If you forget to activate the ldm environment, the script will fail with multiple ModuleNotFound errors.

 ### Updating to newer versions of the script